sugatmahanti/CoreBond/readme.md

 Since, a government bond is a good benchmark if it is as close as possible to the corporate bond in terms of years to maturity (term).
 It required me to calculate the closest government bond to the corporate bond in bond terms.

+`CalSpreadBenchmark`
-I created the function CalSpreadBenchmark that first determines the best candidate in terms of Bond terms for each corporate bond from the list of government bonds.After it locates the best candidate, the function outputs the ID of this best candidate Bond and calculates the yield by subtracting its value from corporate bond's yield.
+Created the function CalSpreadBenchmark that first determines the best candidate in terms of Bond terms for each corporate bond from the list of government bonds.After it locates the best candidate, the function outputs the ID of this best candidate Bond and calculates the yield by subtracting its value from corporate bond's yield.